 Tip 3: Bolt Torque

 The 2.5mm hex head bolt that holds the display on has a very low torque setting.
-It is often much less than people belive it to be.
+It is often much less than people believe it to be.
 The bolt should not be tightened beyond .6nm.
 A good trick for the display, and with all controls, is to tighten them just enough so they do not wiggle on the handlebar.
-By tightening the display as little as possible it ensures that the clamp is not overstressed also, if it does get knocked or bumped, it will spin on the handlebar and not break off.
-Often times riders will tighten down their displays as much as possible, when those displays are impacted they have no other option than to break off where as a looser one would spin; and the rider could then reposition it like nothing ever happened.
+Tightening the display as little as possible will ensures that the clamp is not overstressed.
+Also, if it does get knocked or bumped, it will spin on the handlebar and not break off.
+Oftentimes, riders will tighten down their displays as much as possible; when those displays are impacted, they have no other option than to break off as a looser one would spin, and the rider could then reposition it like nothing ever happened.